Vim ships with support to perform code folding. It supports many methods of code folding.

-manual method.
+By default, Vim will be in the manual code folding method.
 So, when you open a file you will find that no code is folded.
-You can specify which lines form a fold and then open or close that fold.
-I find this useless and never use it.
+In the manual code folding methd, you specify which lines form a fold and then you open or close that fold.
+I find this a tedious exercise and never use it.

 zR: Open all folds.